-Radiation therapy uses high-energy X-rays to destroy tumors.
+Radiation therapy uses high-energy sources of radiation to destroy tumors.
 It can be used after surgery or alone if surgery isn't an option.
 Radiation therapy can be beneficial if a tumor persists or returns after surgery and causes signs and symptoms that medications don't relieve.
 Methods of radiation therapy include:

-- Gamma Knife stereotactic radiosurgery.
+- Stereotactic radiosurgery.
 Often delivered as a single high dose, this focuses radiation beams on the tumor without an incision.
 It delivers radiation beams the size and shape of the tumor into the tumor with the aid of special brain-imaging techniques.
 Minimal radiation comes in contact with healthy tissue surrounding the tumor, decreasing the risk of damage to normal tissue.

 - External beam radiation.
 This delivers radiation in small increments over time.
 A series of treatments, usually five times a week over a four- to six-week period, is performed on an outpatient basis.
 While this therapy is often effective, it may take years to fully control the tumor growth and hormone production.
 Radiation therapy may also damage remaining normal pituitary cells and normal brain tissue, particularly near the pituitary gland.

 - Intensity modulated radiation therapy (IMRT).
 This type of radiation therapy uses a computer that allows the doctor to shape the beams and surround the tumor from many different angles.
 The strength of the beams can also be limited, which means surrounding tissues will receive less radiation.